0xLeif/AppState/README.md

 ]
 ```

-1. If you're working with an App project, open your project in Xcode.
+If you're working with an App project, open your project in Xcode.
 Navigate to `File > Swift Packages > Add Package Dependency...` and enter `https://github.com/0xLeif/AppState.git`.

-2. Lastly, don't forget to add AppState as a target to your project.
+2. Next, don't forget to add AppState as a target to your project.
 This step is necessary for both Xcode and SPM Package.swift.

 After successfully adding AppState as a dependency, you need to import AppState into your Swift file where you want to use it.
 Here's a code example: